suncoast-devs/handbook/lessons/misc-api-intro/index.md

 - Here is a new Ron Swanson quote I want you to keep around.
 - Please remove the 4th Ron Swanson quote.
-- There is a mis-spelling in the 12th Ron Swanson quote, here is the corrected quote.
+- There is a misspelling in the 12th Ron Swanson quote, here is the corrected quote.

 All of those requests modify information and thus a `GET` request is not